 It’s a reality.
 Most college students aren’t venturing far from home.

 Estimates vary about the precise measurements, but studies are consistent in the bottom-line application: location matters—a lot.
-Niche data shows that 58 percent of students go to a college within 100 miles of their hometown, and 72 percent of students stay in-state, while only 11 percent of students go more than 500 miles.
-An American Council on Education study found the radius to be particularly tight for public schools, quantifying that 57.4 percent of incoming freshmen attending public four-year colleges enroll within 50 miles from their permanent home.
-The numbers further revealed that the median distance from a student’s home to college is only 18 miles for public four-year institutions and 46 miles for private nonprofit four-year institutions.
+Niche data shows that nearly 60% of students go to a college within 100 miles of their hometown, and 72% of students stay in-state, while only 11% of students go more than 500 miles (often on athletic scholarship).
+An American Council on Education study found the median distance from a student’s home to college is only 18 miles for public four-year institutions and 46 miles for private nonprofit four-year institutions.

 The ACE study identified key reasons for students staying close to home: family responsibilities, cultural norms, or factors related to working while enrolled in school.
 Students who are more affluent are less affected by distance, while students from working-class families and Latino, African American, and Native American students are most affected by distance.
 (See also help for increasing minority enrollment here.)

 As Ruth Lopez-Turley, professor of sociology at Rice University (TX) is quoted in the ACE report, we “should stop treating the college-choice process as though it were independent of location and start situating this process within the geographic context in which it occurs.”

 Maximize Your Home Base

 If the majority of your prospects are within 50–100 miles, it makes sense to focus broad-sweeping efforts and budgets here.
 This doesn’t mean you only recruit close to home, but recruiting outside these bounds should be highly focused, and it may require personalized attention to help recruits overcome barriers of distance.